Feature Extraction

 Pole Extraction Settings

-*Be sure to check the additional Shared Settings from the main Point Cloud Analysis tool.
+*Be sure to check the additional Shared Settings from the top of the Automatic Point Cloud Analysis panel.

 Minimum Number of Points – Specify the minimum count of points that must be contained in a cluster of points to create an extracted pole point.

-Mark Top of Pole – Check this option to create a point at the top of the pole.
-When unchecked, the point will be created at the bottom of the pole.
+Mark Top of Pole – By default, point features are placed at the bottom of the pole.
+Check this option to create a point feature at the top of the pole instead.

 Restore Defaults